The Basic Search

 You can search for phrases by adding quotation marks.
 Words enclosed in double quotes ("like this") appear together in all returned documents.
 Phrase searches using quotation marks are useful when searching for famous sayings or specific names.

-is treated as a phrase search even though the search words are not enclosed in double quotes.
-Our search recognizes hyphens, slashes, periods, equal signs, and apostrophes as phrase connectors.
+is treated as a phrase search due to the search words being enclosed in double quotes.